Mico27/gbs-ContinuousScenePlugin/README.md

 ### Option B — Automatic Setup with Auto Connect Continuous Scene

 For large grids of uniformly named scenes, the **Auto Connect Continuous Scene** event derives all connections automatically from the scenes' positions in the GB Studio world map.

-Place this event in a special init scene (such as a `compilermap` scene that runs once at startup) or in a shared custom event called from every scene's On Init.
+**Important:** this event must be placed in the **On Init** script of the **very first scene** of the project.
+GBS injects the connection setup code into the init scripts of all matching scenes at compile time, and requires the event to be processed before any of those scenes are compiled.

+> To force a scene to be the first scene of the project: close the project, open `project/scenes/<SceneName>/scene.gbres` in a text editor, and set the `"_index"` field to `-1`.
+Save the file, reload the project in GB Studio, then save the project — GB Studio will reposition that scene as the first one.

 1. Give all the scenes you want connected a common **GBVM symbol prefix** (set via *Settings → Game Boy → Custom Engine Fields → symbol* for each scene, or enforce a naming convention that becomes the symbol).
-2. Add **Auto Connect Continuous Scene** anywhere in the project and set **Scene data symbol prefix** to that prefix.
+2. Place **Auto Connect Continuous Scene** in the On Init script of your first scene and set **Scene data symbol prefix** to that prefix.
 3. Enable **Loop Horizontally** and/or **Loop Vertically** if the world should wrap.

+Auto Connect only detects connections where scene boundaries **touch exactly** in the world map — if two scenes' edges do not perfectly align, no connection is created between them.
+Use [Option A](#option-a--manual-setup-with-set-continuous-scene) for those connections, or adjust scene positions in the world map so the edges meet.

 The event runs entirely at **compile time**: it reads scene positions from the project, builds a connection table, and injects a `load_scene_connections` native call at the top of each matching scene's init script.
 No runtime overhead for the detection pass; connections are baked into ROM.